Media & Impact

 Virginia Rejected a Monopoly Model for Marijuana, But Lawmakers Need to Finish the Job (Op-Ed)

-Summary: Analysis of Virginia's proposed cannabis framework arguing that strong policy intent will fail without operational guardrails.
-The piece breaks down three structural threats: the $10 million pharmaceutical processor conversion fee (a discount against $200 million in recent territory sales), the 120-day launch window (mathematically impossible for new cultivators to complete a crop cycle), and the missing enforcement mechanisms for seed-to-sale tracking and testing integrity.
-Proposes "Market Readiness" benchmarks that tie retail launch to competitive supply, not arbitrary calendar dates—preventing the MSO lockout that plagued Arizona's 80-day rollout.
+Analysis of Virginia’s proposed cannabis framework arguing that strong policy intent will fail without operational guardrails.
+Breaks down three structural threats: the $10 million pharmaceutical processor conversion fee, the 120-day launch window (mathematically impossible for new cultivators to complete a crop cycle), and missing enforcement mechanisms for seed-to-sale tracking.
+Proposes “Market Readiness” benchmarks that tie retail launch to competitive supply, not arbitrary calendar dates.

 Hemp Needs What Alcohol Already Has: A Clear Definition (Op-Ed)